Petra Hunter Craniosacral Therapy in Dornach

 Craniosacral Therapy is a recognized treatment, and the cost is partially covered by the supplemental insurance (Zusatzversicherung).
 Please check directly with your health insurance provider regarding coverage and reimbursement.

-Billing is done via the supplementary insurance, which reimburses the costs in full or in part.
+Billing is done via the supplementary insurance (Zusatzversicherung), which reimburses the costs in full or in part.
 Please check with your health insurance company.
-Payments accepted in cash, by Twint or EC / credit cards (1,5% / 2,5%).

 A treatment usually lasts 60 minutes.
 Important: for the first visit 90 minutes should be planned.
 The treatment time can be shortened for infants and young children.